TAMATLT/TAMATLT-E2EE_Ep17/README.md

 ## runScript.lua

-When I am writing the code for my OpenCOmputers setup I rely heavily on LLMs.
-And when my script fails I need to copy the error message out of Minecraft to LLM for debugging.
+When I am writing the code for my OpenComputers setups I rely heavily on LLMs.
+And when my scripts fail I need to copy the error message out of Minecraft and paste it to LLM for debugging.

+As far as I am aware by default you have to simply retype the code into the LLM, and this is not convinient.

 This helpful script **runScript.lua** can be used to circumvent that.
 If the script that errors is called *script.lua* you should run: